Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 POST this endpoint to create a new set of rules.
 The format of the POST body is identical to the response you GET from this endpoint.
 Rule names must be unique.
 Each rule can include a set of conditions in which that rule applies.
 You can not supply the valiables and config data for each rule with this endpoint.
-Set these details by doing PUT to the `/rule` endpoint.
+Set these details by doing PUT to the `/rule/{name}` endpoint.

 #### The `/rule` Endpoint
 GET this endpoint to retrieve the full details of an individual rule by name.

-PUT this endpoint to update a rule by name.
+PUT this endpoint to update a rule by name, or to rename a rule.
 An error is returned if the rule does not exist.
 The format of the request body is identical to the response you receive from GET.
+The name in the URL should be the name of an existing rule to replace.
+The name passed in the body of the request should be the new name of the rule.

 DELETE this endpoint to remove a rule from the server.

 POST to this endpoint to create a new rule.
 The format of the request body is identical to the response you receive from GET.
+Note that in this case the name of an existing rule is not required in the URL.
+If a rule with this name already exists you will get an error response.

 #### The `/environments` Endpoint
 When you GET this endpoint, the server returns a list of the environments, and the machines in each